Skip to Content

 stack of savory cheesy pancakes topped with sour cream

-I've mentioned several times on this blog that I am definitely more into savory foods than sweet foods.
+I've mentioned several times on this blog that I am usually more into savory foods than sweet foods.
 So I often play around in the kitchen and rework a traditionally sweet recipe into something savory.

 Related recipe: Savory Chicken Crepes